 New technology is often met with groans from people who don’t understand what purpose it serves.
 Sometimes, those products die (if they truly aren’t useful), and sometimes the world grows to love them.
-The Amazon Echo is one of those products that regularly causes people to publicly wonder: “Why would I want this?”
+The Amazon Echo (or Amazon Tap) is one of those products that regularly causes people to publicly wonder: “Why would I want this?”
 Smarthome products, like Wi-Fi lights or learning thermostats, often evoke the same question.

 I felt the same way, until I actually tried using those products in my home.
 But here’s the catch: you have to use them both together.
 The Amazon Echo is mediocre if you don’t use it with smarthome products.
 And smarthome products aren’t don’t make life much more convenient without the Amazon Echo (or a similar voice control device, like the new Google Home.)
 Since even my smarthome-using coworkers were puzzled by this sentiment, I felt compelled to make my case in a little opinion piece.
 Let’s do this.

 Smarthome Isn’t Just Lazy: It’s All About Context